 The Broadway run, which opened at the American Airlines Theatre July 24 to positive reviews.
 The co-production between Roundabout Theatre Company and Deaf West in association with The Mark Taper Forum ended Sept.
 21.

+In the production, songs and dialogue are both sung and signed with actors doubling as characters — one speaking and singing and one signing.
 This Big River was originally produced at the Deaf West Theatre in North Hollywood, California in 2001.
 It then transferred to the larger Mark Taper Forum in 2002.
 The staging won six Los Angeles Ovation Awards and five Los Angeles Drama Critics' Circle Awards including Best Musical for both.

 Tyrone Giordano made his Broadway debut in the role of Huck, which he originated at the Deaf West Theatre and reprised for the Mark Taper Forum run.
 Voicing the role of Huck and playing Mark Twain was Dan Jenkins — a Tony nominee for his turn as Huck in the original 1985 production of the Roger Miller-William Hauptman musical.
 No casting has been announced for the tour.